simon7426/simon7426/README.md

 </p>
 <hr/>
 <p align="center">
 Hi, I'm Simon Islam.
 I am a full-stack developer.
-Currently, I'm working in Intercloud Ltd., Bangladesh as a software engineer.
 I have a Bachelor's Degree in Computer Science and Engineering from Chittagong University of Engineering & Technology.
 In my university years, I have participated in various competitive programming contests.
 CS has been my passion since childhood.
 I feel lucky to be able to pursue my career in this field.<br>
 At Intercloud Ltd., I work as a software engineer in their cloud system department.
 My work here includes building and integrating various features for their public cloud system.
 I was involved in developing their simple storage service and payment system.
 </p>